antiguru/rahmen/README.md

 Below the image, some information gathered from the image's metadata will be shown.
 This feature has to be configured in the `rahmen.toml` configuration file.
-There, you can enter one ore more metadata taga name known to the [exiv2](https://exiv2.org/metadata.html) library to be displayed in the information line.
+There, you can enter one ore more metadata tags name known to the [exiv2](https://exiv2.org/metadata.html) library to be displayed in the information line.

 Also, you can enter tuples of [regular expressions and replacements](https://docs.rs/regex/) that will be applied to the metadata.